-Ama Dablam has also known as the of the Himalaya.
-A beautiful snowcapped, granite peak locates in the Everest region of Nepal.
+Ama Dablam has also known as the of the Himalayas.
+A beautiful snowcapped granite peak locates in the Everest region of Nepal.
 Ama Dablam means “The Mother’s Jewel Box” and is given the name owing to іt’ѕ appearance.
-Its height is 6812 meters only, but the level of difficulty involves, however, is comparatively high.
-Ama Dablam Expedition is a technically demanding climb, however, is truly worth it.
-The summit offers spectacular, spell bounding views of mountains such as Mount Everest, Lhotse, Island peak, Makalu, Khumbu among many others although the South-west route up this sacred piece of ice-covered rock is most common.
+Its height is only 6812 meters, but the level of difficulty involves, however, is comparatively high.
+Ama Dablam Expedition is a technically demanding climb.
+However, it is truly worth it.
+The summit offers spectacular, spell bounding views of mountains such as Mount Everest, Lhotse, Island peak, Makalu, and Khumbu, among many others.
+However, the South-west route up this sacred piece of ice-covered rock is most common.

-The journey of Ama Dablam Expedition commences from а beautiful flight from Kathmandu to Lukla.
+The journey of the Ama Dablam Expedition commences with а beautiful flight from Kathmandu to Lukla.
 After this mesmerizing flight, the trek continues to Phakding and then through а steep hill to Namche Bazar.
 This trading town is perfect for acclimatizing to the weather and altitude conditions.
-The trail moves towards classic Everest Base Camp Trek up to Pheriche.
-It passes through the charming villages since it offers the mind-blowing scenery: Pheriche, a place for proper acclimatization.
-At an altitude of 4570 m, the Ama Dablam Base camp locates in а grassy plain.
+Next, the trail moves towards the classic Everest Base Camp Trek to Pheriche.
+It passes through charming villages since it offers mind-blowing scenery: Pheriche, a place for proper acclimatization.
+Finally, at an altitude of 4570 m, the Ama Dablam Base camp locates on а grassy plain.

 Ama Dablam Expedition: Itinerary

-From the base camp to Camp 1st (5700m) is moderately strenuous through this steep rocky camp, then ascend to Camp 2nd is the most challenging part.
-The rock tower, although called the yellow tower which difficult to cross but needs to take the help of ropes.
-Camp 2nd is а narrow area with an altitude of 5950 meters while ascending from Camp 2nd to Camp 3rd (6400 m) requires climbing up through steep ridges and use of crampons.
-But camp 2nd is а flat, open, and snowy area above the mushroom ridge.
-The climb from Camp 3rd to the summit is а vertical climb but is more accessible than the previous ascents.
-A 3 to 4-hour rise up, and then three hours down brings the summit of the Ama Dablam which offers spectacular views of mountain peaks all around.
+From the base camp to Camp 1st (5700m) is moderately strenuous through this steep rocky camp, then ascending to Camp 2nd is the most challenging part.
+The rock tower, although called the yellow tower which difficult to cross but needs take the help of ropes.
+Camp 2nd is а narrow area with an altitude of 5950 meters, while ascending from Camp 2nd to Camp 3rd (6400 m) requires climbing up through steep ridges and using crampons.
+But camp 2nd is а flat, open, and snowy above the mushroom ridge.
+The climb from Camp 3rd to the summit is а vertical but more accessible than the previous ascents.
+A 3 to 4-hour rise up and then three hours down brings the summit of the Ama Dablam, which offers spectacular views of mountain peaks.